rvk01/deflux/README.md

 # deflux

-deflux connects to deCONZ rest api, listens for sensor updates and write these to InfluxDB.
+deflux connects to the deCONZ REST API and web socket, listens for sensor updates and writes them to InfluxDB.

-deCONZ supports a variaty of Zigbee sensors but have no historical data about their values - with deflux you'll be able to store all these measurements in influxdb where they can be queried from the command line or graphical tools such as grafana.
+deCONZ supports a variety of ZigBee sensors, but doesn't keep a history of measurements.
+Deflux archives all these values in InfluxDB, where they can be queried from the command line or graphical tools such as Grafana.

 This software was forked from the original [deflux](https://github.com/fasmide/deflux) and added support for InfluxDB version 2.